vyos/vyos-documentation/docs/configuration/loadbalancing/reverse-proxy.rst

 Terminate SSL
 -------------
-The following configuration reverse-proxy terminate SSL.
+The following configuration terminates SSL on the router.

-The ``http`` service is lestens on port 80 and force redirects from HTTP to HTTPS.
+The ``http`` service is listens on port 80 and force redirects from HTTP to HTTPS.

-The ``https`` service listens on port 443 with backend `bk-default` to handle HTTPS traffic.
+The ``https`` service listens on port 443 with backend ``bk-default`` to handle HTTPS traffic.
 It uses certificate named ``cert`` for SSL termination.
+HSTS header is set with a 1-year expiry, to tell browsers to always use SSL for site.

 Rule 10 matches requests with the exact URL path ``/.well-known/xxx`` and redirects to location ``/certs/``.